Second FIU bridge collapse victim identified as worker

 A worker with a company that helped strengthen bridges was the second victim identified in the catastrophic ‘instant bridge’ collapse that killed six people Thursday in Florida.

-Navaro Brown, 37, who worked for Structural Technologies VSL, died in Thursday’s bridge collapse, a spokesman for the company told the Miami Herald.
+Navaro Brown, 37, who worked for Structural Technologies VSL, died in the collapse, a spokesman for the company told the Miami Herald.
 Two other workers who were employed by the company were hospitalized and are in stable condition.

 “Our thoughts and prayers are with Mr. Brown’s family and with the other affected employees,” Michael Biesiada, a spokesman for the company said.
 “We really appreciate the work of the first responders who immediately offered their help.”